Skip to content

 Adopt a three bounded-context topology for the Python monorepo:

-apps/test-agents/ (under apps/ per ADR-031) hosts subject agents used to exercise the optimization loop; it is not a context and is excluded from default pytest runs.
+apps/test-agents/ (under apps/ per ADR-031) hosts reference-implementation subject agents that demonstrate how agents compose against the architecture; it is not a context and is excluded from default pytest runs.

 Inter-context discipline. spectral.worlds and spectral.platform cannot import each other without an ADR explicitly authorising the exception (per ADR-065 D7).
 The architecture validator (tools/quality/validate_architecture.py) runs with STRICT=True and blocks CI on violations.
 A self-test in tools/quality/tests/test_validate_architecture.py runs the validator against a fixture tree containing a deliberate import between contexts; the test fails if the validator does not reject it.